-Just over 20 years ago, Congress created the National Breast and Cervical Cancer Detection Program to improve access to timely breast/cervical cancer screening and diagnostic services for low-income, uninsured, and underserved women.
+Just over 20 years ago, Congress created the National Breast and Cervical Cancer Detection Program to improve access to timely breast cancer screening and diagnostic services for low-income, uninsured, and underserved women.
 YWCA's ENCOREplus program began soon after as a grassroots-structured, community-based, country-wide effort encouraging women to take charge of their breast health.

 Today, we offer the following bi-lingual (Spanish) programs:

 - Tea and Treats - a fun, interactive, health education Tea Party for you and your friends!
-We will come to your home, your church, or your women’s group to facilitate an hour-long discussion about breast and cervical health in stress-free, supportive surroundings.
+We will come to your home, your church, or your women’s group to facilitate an hour-long discussion about breast health in stress-free, supportive surroundings.
 Call 412-365-1923 to schedule.

 - Cancer Screening Referrals - referrals, support, and yearly reminders for free or low-cost clinical breast exams, mammograms, pap tests, and HPV vaccines.
 Call 412-365-1923.

 - Community Health Volunteers – our trained volunteers are out in the community educating and supporting women about breast and cervical health.